Why You Can't Sleep

 Continue for 10 minutes.
 If you fall asleep, that is the correct outcome.

 At 6 breaths per minute, the respiratory system resonates with the body's cardiovascular oscillations — producing peak HRV.
 High nighttime HRV is directly correlated with melatonin secretion and faster sleep onset.
-This pattern is the closest breathing analog to the body's natural pre-sleep state.
+This is the closest breathing pattern to the body's natural pre-sleep state.

 Othership